 The final option is the Business One Flexi.
 This is ideal for businesses that make a low number of transactions because there is no monthly service fee.
 Rather, there is a pay-as-you-go fee structure, which means you only pay for the transactions you make.
 Here’s a breakdown of the most common transaction fees:

-Linking your business bank account and setting up deposits with Square
+Linking your business bank account and setting up transfers with Square

 Once you have your business bank account, it’s simple to link it to your Square account and begin receiving funds within 1-2 business days.

-Square will need to verify your account before money can be deposited, however, you can still accept payments – these will be securely stored in your Square balance.
+Square will need to verify your account before money can be transferred, however, you can still accept payments – these will be securely stored in your Square balance.

 To add your bank account to Square: